SaleCheck/sale-check/README.md

 Contributions are welcome!
 If you'd like to improve the project, feel free to fork the repository and create a pull request.
 Please ensure that your code follows our contribution guidelines.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See [LICENSE](https://github.com/sale-check/blob/HEAD/LICENSE) for the full license text.